We’ve made small-scale improvements in and around the historic site of Pito One Pā.

 About Pito One Pā Landing

-Pito One Pā Landing is located at the western end of Petone.
-This location has been chosen as it is an area of importance for Mana Whenua and forms part of the ‘Western Gateway’ in the Petone 2040 Spatial Plan.
+Pito One Pā Landing is located at the western end of Petone on 6 Te Puni Street.
+This location was chosen as it is an area of importance for Mana Whenua and forms part of the ‘Western Gateway’ in the Petone 2040 Spatial Plan.

-From our engagement for the project so far we know that people are keen on:
+From our engagement for the project so far we know that people were keen on:

 - Increasing the street prominence of Te Puni Urupā